ICGC-TCGA-PanCancer/pancancer_launcher/README.md

 This should start up your container.

-## Setting up the container
+## Using the Launcher

-Once the container has started, you should have a fully functional launcher host that is capable of running Bindle to create new worker nodes, snapshot these nodes in environments that support this, run the decider client to generate workflow parameterization files (INIs) per donor, etc.
+Once the container has started, you should have a fully functional launcher host that is capable of running Bindle to create new worker nodes, snapshot these nodes in environments that support this, run the decider client to generate workflow parameterization files (INIs) per donor, etc. We will cover the following processes in this guide below and link to more detailed guides as appropriate:

+* start the launcher Docker container and login
+* from the container, launch a new worker host on a cloud (AWS in our example here) which is capable of running the PanCancer workflows
+* get a test job from the central decider
+* run that test job of a workflow on the new worker host

-You are now ready to run Bindle to create a new VM!
+You are now ready to run Bindle to create a new VM as a first step.

 ### Running Bindle